Historic Plantations Near Charleston SC

 Take a ride down Pinckney St. in McClellanville, SC, and step back in time to experience the lovely, historic village near Hampton and St. James Santee Church in the Francis Marion Forest.

-Explore the hidden gem of McClellanville, a scenic Jeremy Creek town where historic homes and churches built by plantation owners await your discovery.
+Explore the hidden gem of McClellanville, a picturesque village on Jeremy Creek where historic homes and churches built by plantation owners await your discovery.
 Consider visiting The Deer Head Oak, a village landmark that has survived for over 1000 years and is likely the oldest Live Oak Tree in South Carolina.
 The Deer Head Oak is located at the corner of Pinckney and Oak Streets and features a small park.

 Also, Plantations in Charleston are popular wedding destinations.
 Boone Hall and Magnolia Plantation and Gardens are especially popular for weddings and other events.